solomonsh/GCP-practice-project/part2/Lab1.md

 # Virtual Private Networks (VPN)
 ## Objectives
-    -In this lab, you learn how to perform the following tasks:
+    * In this lab, you learn how to perform the following tasks:

-    -Create VPN gateways in each network
+    * Create VPN gateways in each network

-    -Create VPN tunnels between the gateways
+    * Create VPN tunnels between the gateways

-    -Verify VPN connectivity
+    * Verify VPN connectivity

 ### Steps
 #### Task 1 Explore the networks and instances
 1.1 Verify that vpn-network-1 and vpn-network-2 have been created with subnets in separate regions.

     list networks
     gcloud compute networks list